vortexsystem/VortexWeb/README.md

 Vortex is a Collection of Services and Systems that is used for the Web Services of OpenSimulator

-VortexWeb is the Codeigniter based Web Account Panel that is used by the end users
+VortexWeb is the Account Application for End Users

 # Installation
 * Install Files